Fabrício Camões: Ultimate Fighting Championship

 Camões signed a four-fight contract with the Ultimate Fighting Championship and made his UFC debut at UFC 106 against veteran Caol Uno, with the fight ending in a draw after a point was deducted in the 2nd round against Camões for an illegal upkick.

 In his next UFC bout on March 27, 2010, at UFC 111 Camões fought Kurt Pellegrino.
 A fight that saw both Camões and Pellegrino grappling back and forth, ultimately a visibly exhausted Camões succumbed to a rear naked choke late in the second round.
 Following the loss to Pellegrino, Camões was released from the UFC with a record of 0–1–1.

 Post-UFC career

 Following his release from the UFC, Camões signed with Tachi Palace Fights.
 He fought fellow UFC veteran Steve Lopez on February 18, 2011, and won via devastating head kick KO in the first round.

-Camões next fought on May 5, 2011, at Tachi Palace Fights 9 against fellow UFC veteran Efrain Escudero.
+Camões next fought on May 5, 2011, at Tachi Palace Fights 9 against fellow UFC veteran Efraín Escudero.
 He won the fight via unanimous decision.